dacap/loseface/scripts/README.txt

 General Scripts
 ========================================

-calculate_from_variance.lua
-  Auxiliary function to calculate the number of eigenfaces needed to maintain a certain level of variance with a given images-matrix.
+divide_images_matrix.lua
+  Divides a images-matrix in partitions for training and test.
   An images-matrix is a Lua array of array where:
     images_matrix = { subject1, subject2, ..., subjectN }
     subject1 = { image1, image2, ..., imageM }
     ...

+calculate_from_variance.lua
+  Auxiliary function to calculate the number of eigenfaces needed to maintain a certain level of variance with a given images-matrix.

+create_patterns.lua
+  Convert a image-matrix in MLP patterns ready to use (to train and to test the neural network)

 ========================================
 ORL Faces DB Scripts